DenchiSoft/VTubeStudio/README.md

   * `Provided`: The item will be pinned to the given ArtMesh using the pin position provided in the fields `vertexID1`, `vertexID2`, `vertexID3`, `vertexWeight1`, `vertexWeight2` and `vertexWeight3`.
 Details will be explained below.
   * `Center`: The item will be pinned to the "center" of the given ArtMesh.
 It's not really the center (spacially) but actually the triangle in the middle of the triangle list of the mesh.
 This will give you the same position every time for a given ArtMesh.
   * `Random`: The item will be pinned to a random triangle within the given ArtMesh.

+If the provided model ID doesn't match the loaded model, an error is returned.
+You can also leave the model ID empty, which will try to pin to the currently loaded model (if one is loaded).

+If the model doesn't have the ArtMesh with the ArtMesh ID you provided, an error is returned.
+If you leave the ArtMesh ID empty, a random ArtMesh will be chosen in the model.

+For example, you could leave both the model ID and ArtMesh ID empty and set `vertexPinType` to `Random`.
+That will just pin the item to a random position on a random ArtMesh on the currently loaded model.

+### Pinning to a specific position

+If you set `vertexPinType` to `Provided`, you have to use the fields `vertexID1`, `vertexID2`, `vertexID3`, `vertexWeight1`, `vertexWeight2` and `vertexWeight3` to provide a valid position on the ArtMesh you selected using the `modelID` and `artMeshID` fields.

+The three vertex ID fields have to be the vertex IDs of a triangle in the given ArtMesh.
+To define a position within that specific triangle, use the vertex weight fields.
+Those fields will be multiplied with the vertex positions to define a position in the triangle.
+Keep in mind that the weights must add up to exactly 1, otherwise the resulting position would be outside of the triangle (and an error will be returned).

+mention clickRequest => pos

 **`REQUEST`**
 ```json